CMullaney01/Cloud_FileServer/README.md

 ## Backup and Disaster Recovery:
 - Set up regular backups of data stored on the server.
 - Develop a disaster recovery plan and implement mechanisms for data restoration in case of failures.

-## Compliance and Regulation:
-- Ensure compliance with relevant regulations and standards such as GDPR, HIPAA, or PCI DSS.
-- Implement features for data retention policies and compliance reporting.